 Dr. Utibe Effiong is a US physician.
 Before his clinical appointment with MidMichigan Health, he was the Writer-in-Residence at the University of Michigan Risk Science Center.
 In that role, he ran Risk Without Borders, a unique blog which examined emerging risk issues through the lens of a developing economy.

-Dr. Effiong is a qualified physician and public health scientist.
+Dr. Effiong is a board certified Internal Medicine physician and public health scientist.
 He holds the MBBCh degree from the University of Calabar, membership of the Nigerian National Postgraduate Medical College of Physicians and the MPH degree from the University of Michigan.
+He undertook a second Internal Medicine residency at St. Mary Mercy Hospital.
 For his master’s degree he concentrated on Environmental Health and Infectious Disease Epidemiology.
 He is also a New Voices Fellow with the Aspen Institute.